Enriching a predicate and tame expansions of the integers: Preservation of stability, NIP, and NTP

 \begin{remark} Part $(a)$ of Theorem \ref{T:pres. of stab} can also be proved in similar fashion to \cite[Proposition 2.5]{JaSi}, using the fact that $\varphi(x,y)$ has the order property if and only if there is an indiscernible sequence $(a_i)_{i< \omega 2}$ and $b$ such that $\varphi(a_i,b)$ holds if and only if $i<\omega$.
 One must then also prove a corresponding version of \cite[Lemma 2.2]{JaSi}. \end{remark}

 We take the opportunity now to state a specific application of the previous theorem, since it was one of the seeds that later developed to the results in this section.
 For motivation, recall that by \cite[Lemma 2.2]{DoGoStrong} every (not necessarily pure) field of finite dp-rank eliminates $\exists^\infty$, and also that, conjecturally, every strongly dependent pure field is of finite dp-rank \cite[Proposition 3.11]{HaHaJa}.
-During a talk by the third author in GTM Paris, Martin Hils noted that given Theorem \ref{T:pres. of stab}$(b)$, one can construct an $\omega$-stable (expansion of a) field that does not eliminate $\exists^\infty$, and thus is strongly dependent but not of finite dp-rank.
+During a talk by the third author in GTM Paris, Martin Hils noted that given Theorem \ref{T:pres. of stab}$(b)$, one can construct an $\omega$-stable (expansion of a) field that does not eliminate $\exists^\infty$, and thus is strongly dependent but not of finite dp-rank.\footnote{DCF$_0$ is also an example of a strongly dependent field which is not of finite dp-rank.}